 Its exact cause is unknown.
 But, it it likely has a lot to do with psychological factors.
 For example, these factors could be stress, anxiety and nervousness.

-In addition, it also relates to some hormonal changes, food intolerances and genetic predispositions.
+It also relates to some hormonal changes, food intolerance and genetic predispositions.

-Although it is not considered to be a serious problem, those who suffer from it usually seek treatment, since some of its symptoms interfere with their lifestyles and, in some cases, present complications.
+Although it’s not considered to be a serious problem, those who suffer from it usually seek treatment because some of its symptoms interfere with their lifestyles.
+In some cases, it can even present complications.

-An infusion of ginger and chamomile to relieve irritable bowel syndrome
+The benefits of ginger and chamomile tea for irritable bowel syndrome

 Both contain active substances with anti-inflammatory, analgesic and detoxifying effects.
-And, these effects aid intestinal activity.
-Additionally, they reduce the discomfort of irritable bowel syndrome.
+And, these effects can be helpful with intestinal activity.
+Additionally, they can help reduce the discomfort of irritable bowel syndrome.

 They are soft on the stomach.
-And, by regulating their pH, they neutralize the acids to avoid irritation in the intestinal mucosa.
+And, by regulating their pH, they neutralize the acids to prevent irritation in the intestinal mucous.

 The benefits of ginger